Covered California: Essential health benefits

-Dental Care
+Dental care

 This is not required in the health plan.
 All Covered California health insurance plans provide pediatric dental care.
 Adults have the option of choosing supplemental dental care services in their plan.

-Vision Care
+Vision care

 This is not required in the health plan.
 Covered California provides vision care for children, but does not offer any for adults.
 However, Covered California will work with certain companies to offer vision care directly to the adults.

 Governance, staff, and budget

-Covered California is governed by a board composed of five members: the Secretary of the California Health and Human Services Agency or his or her designee as a voting, ex officio member; two members appointed by the Governor; one member appointed by the Senate Committee on Rules; and one member appointed by the Speaker of the Assembly.
+Covered California is governed by a board composed of five members: the Secretary of the California Health and Human Services Agency or their designee as a voting, ex officio member; two members appointed by the Governor; one member appointed by the Senate Committee on Rules; and one member appointed by the Speaker of the Assembly.
 All board members serve four-year terms.

-The first and current permanent Executive Director is Peter V. Lee.
-The current board includes CA HHS Secretary Dr. Mark Ghaly, Chair, and Paul Fearer, Jerry Fleming, Dr. Sandra Hernandez, and Art Torres.
+The first and current permanent executive director is Peter V. Lee.
+The current board includes CA HHS Secretary Dr. Mark Ghaly, chair, and Paul Fearer, Jerry Fleming, Dr. Sandra Hernandez, and Art Torres.

-The staff consists of 1,230 authorized positions in fiscal year 2014-15.
+The staff consists of 1,230 authorized positions in fiscal year 2014–15.
 Covered California receives no funding from state taxes; as of January 2014, it had received $1.1 billion in federal funds, but needed to be self-supporting by January 2015.
 The estimated expenditures for personnel in fiscal year 2014-15 were $108 million.
 It is projected that in fiscal year 2015, that Covered California will have a multimillion-dollar deficit.

 The fiscal year 2015-2016 was the last year that Covered California used federal establishment funds.
 The government extended funding for that year and gave approximately $100 million.
 After that year, Covered California has gradually reduced expenses to save their funds.
 In 2015, it proposed a budget of $332.9 million, leaving $194 million in reserve funding.
 The actual budget adopted was approximately $335 million.
 In 2016, the proposed budget was $308 million, which was $28 million less than the year before.
 The actual budget adopted was $320.9 million.
-For the fiscal year of 2017-2018, the proposed budget is $313.9 million.
+For the fiscal year of 2017–2018, the proposed budget is $313.9 million.

-Active Purchasing
+Active purchasing

 Covered California is unique among ACA marketplaces in actively using its "active purchasing" negotiating power to bargain for lower premiums, standardize benefit designs, and require improvements in quality and equity.
 This is in contrast with many other state exchanges without "selective contracting" ability, which must offer all qualifying products offered by insurers.
 Of particular notice to consumers, the standardized benefits reduce complexity and consumer confusion, allow for apples-to-apples comparisons for consumers, and encourage head-to-head price competition to lower premiums.

 Participating insurance providers

-As of 2017, 11 insurance companies are participating in the individual and family exchange:
+As of 2024, 12 insurance companies are participating in the individual and family exchange: